opentaps/opentaps_seas/docs/users.rst

 SolarEdge solar systems are a special type of equipment.
 If you choose SolarEdge when you create an equpiment, you will be prompted for the API key and site ID.
 You can set up as many different SolarEdge systems as you'd like, each with their own API key, so you can monitor all your customer sites' systems.

 opentaps will then create an equipment and a meter for each SolarEdge system.
-On the equipment page, it will show you information about the system.
+On the equipment page, you can click on the "Get Details" button to get you detailed information about the system from SolarEdge.
 The SolarEdge system equipment is like any other equipment at your site, so you can associate files, notes, and tags with it.
 On the meter page, it will show you the power generated from the system over time.
 Instead of the upload icon, there is a cloud icon.
 Use this to download more data from SolarEdge.